GenomicsAotearoa/Imputation-workshop/README.md

 The imputation workshop aims to get you started with your own analysis......

 This workshop will be held in an all-virtual format via Zoom.
-We are limiting the workshop to 20 registrants on a first-come-first-serve basis, so register ASAP.
+We are limiting the workshop to 20 registrants on a first-come-first-serve basis, so <a href="https://www.eventbrite.co.nz/e/imputation-workshop-tickets-119969852057">Register here.</a> ASAP.

-<a href="https://www.eventbrite.co.nz/e/imputation-workshop-tickets-119969852057">Register here.</a>

 The schedule for the 28th of September will be as follows: